Economics essay writing workspace

 Economics essays have a characteristic three-move structure that graders reward when they see it: name the model, explain the mechanism, test against the evidence.
 The model is your theoretical scaffold — supply-and-demand, IS-LM, Solow, the Nash equilibrium in a signaling game.
 The mechanism is the causal chain the model predicts.
 The evidence is the empirical record that the mechanism explains, predicts, or fails to predict.
 Strong essays move through all three.

 Name the model early and commit to it.
 An essay on minimum wage that leans on elasticity and the monopsony labor model says different things than one that leans on a competitive labor market with a binding price floor.
-The drafter picks a frame based on your prompt and sticks with it throughout, rather than drifting between frameworks mid-argument.
+The outline step asks you to pick a frame based on the prompt and stick with it throughout, rather than drifting between frameworks mid-argument.

 Mechanism over outcome.Good economics essays explain why something happens, not just that it happens.
 “Unemployment rose” is weak; “sticky nominal wages in a downward demand shock produced rising unemployment because firms could not clear labor markets through price adjustment” is strong.
-The drafter is prompted to foreground the why.
+The workspace nudges you to foreground the why.

 Evidence is the third move.
 Model and mechanism without evidence is a thought experiment; evidence without model is description.
-The drafter pairs each theoretical claim with at least one cited empirical finding — a paper, a dataset, a historical case — and signals where the evidence is strong and where it is contested.
+The outline step asks you to pair each theoretical claim with at least one cited empirical finding — a paper, a dataset, a historical case — and signal where the evidence is strong and where it is contested.

-Draft, humanize, score, preview — tuned for model-driven economic writing.
+Outline, draft, edit — three stages tuned for model-driven economic writing.

 Draft